On a 32bit machine the ODBC can be found at Start > Programs > Control Panel > Administrative Tools > Data Source (ODBC).

-We recommend installation of the 2010 Microsoft Access Database Engine (click to follow link) when communicating with any Microsoft Access database - both 32bit and 64bit versions available.
+We recommend installing the 2010 Microsoft Access Database Engine (click to follow link) when communicating with any Microsoft Access database - both 32bit and 64bit versions are available.

-This must be installed on each machine the data source is accessed from.
+This must be installed on each machine that the Data Source will be accessed from.

-This is what is going to be used to set up the data source.
+This driver is going to be used to set up the Data Source.

 For Help on setting up SQL Server see How To: Setup a DSN-SQL Server

-If the Data Source is shared over a network the click the "Network" and Browse to the required server.
+If the Data Source is shared over a network then click the Network and locate the required server.

-Once the data source has been found click "OK"
+Once the Data Source has been located click OK.

-If the .mdb Data Source has a password then this can be entered by clicking "Advanced...", otherwise this will need to be entered when writing a rule for the data source.
+If the .mdb Data Source requires a password then this can be entered by clicking Advanced....Otherwise this will need to be entered when writing a rule for the Data Source.